 - Tourism Trainer

-Your responsibilities will include assisting with the day-to-day operations of coordinating all community programs, managing international volunteers, maintaining community relations, and participating daily in Kids Club and Tutoring Hour.
+Your responsibilities will include assisting with the day-to-day operations of coordinating youth activities, managing international volunteers, and participating daily in Kids Club and Tutoring Hour.
+Some of your time will also be dedicated to the administration of the organization.
 A modest stipend plus room and board are provided.

 Kids Club Volunteer

 Our longest-running program is Kids Club, where local kids are welcomed every weekday afternoon, from 2-4 p.m., to learn and play under the guidance of our dedicated volunteers.
-A number of years ago, through hostel earnings and guest donations, we were able to build a community center that houses Kids Club.
-We provide a fun and safe setting where the kids can just be kids.
+We provide a fun and safe setting in our community center where the kids can just be kids.
 From 4-5 p.m., Kids Club volunteers participate in Tutoring Hour where they will help kids with their homework.

 The children enjoy a large collection of age-appropriate books, a lending library, arts and crafts projects, indoor and outdoor games, team-building activities, and science projects.
-We’ve been nurturing the program for thirteen years and we are currently working with our second generation of awesome kids!
+We’ve been nurturing the program since 2004 and we are currently working with our second generation of awesome kids!

 We are always looking for mature volunteers to be positive and fun role models for the children.
 We would love it if you brought with you great ideas for arts and crafts projects or fun and educational games to share with the kids.